-Pre-trial stipulation: Respondent is entitled to mitigation for entering into a stipulation prior to trial, thereby recognizing wrongdoing, and also saving the State Bar and State Bar Court time and resources.
+Pretrial Stipulation: By entering into this stipulation, respondent has acknowledged misconduct and is entitled to mitigation for recognition of wrongdoing and saving the State Bar significant resources and time.
 (Silva-Vidor v.
-State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)
+State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability]; In the Matter of Spaith (Review Dept. 1996) 3 Cal.
+State Bar Ct.
+Rptr.
+511, 521 [where the attorney's stipulation to facts and culpability was held to be a mitigating circumstance].)